Copyright © All rights reserved. Made by James Grech. Made With Serif WebPlus.

 The Age Marshall will be given a folder containing the program for their age group and field event result sheets.
 The Age Marshall is responsible for ensuring children attend each event programmed for them and encourage parents to come out with them.
 Without parents help we wouldn’t be able to run the program.
 Age Marshalls should ensure all athletes have their performances recorded, and receive their tickets.

-The canteen operates on club days.
 There is always fifteen minutes allocated during club days so parents and children can have a break.
+The Club will endeavour to have the canteen operational on all Club Days.
 Parent assistance in the canteen on club days is essential.
-If you can, please volunteer at the canteen, where we hope that every parent will offer his or her assistance occasionally.

-A major expense for our club is our yearly rental of Barlow Park, which this year will be in the vicinity of $12,500.
-Your help is essential to keep our fees affordable.
+A major expense for our club is our yearly rental of Barlow Park, which this year will be in the vicinity of $14,000.
+A profitable canteen keeps our fees very affordable.